Unified Gaussian Primitives for Scene Representation and Rendering: Linear Transmittance Gaussian Primitives

 To meet these properties, we propose a novel kind of heterogeneous, non-exponential volume by combining the merits of Gaussians and the linear transmittance function from \citet{vicini2021non}.
 The transmittance and the corresponding free-flight distribution are defined as follows:

 where the \emph{saturating distance} $t_{\mathrm{sat}}$ is the ray travel distance such that $\mathcal{T}(x, x_{t_{\mathrm{sat}}}) = 0$. \autoref{fig:ff_illustration} illustrates the above definitions in 2D flatland.
 It is clear from \autoref{eq:free_flight_pdf} that the free-flight PDF is additive: the total free-flight PDF is simply the sum of the PDFs of individual primitives.
-This implies that when integrating \autoref{eq:rte}, we can sample an individual primitive and compute its contribution separately from other primitives.
-In other words, the appearance of a primitive is decoupled from other overlapping primitives.

-The linear transmittance improves the ability to model negatively correlated opaque geometries.
+This implies that when integrating \autoref{eq:rte}, we can sample an individual primitive and compute its contribution separately from other primitives, a desirable property that simplifies the integration process\footnote[1]{ It is possible to achieve similar behavior for exponential volumes via analog decomposition tracking (\autoref{sec:decomp_track}).}.
+The linear transmittance improves the ability to model negatively correlated opaque geometries~\citep{vicini2021non}.
 On the other hand, it does not compromise the ability to model objects with more stochastic features such as foliage.
 Indeed, as we will demonstrate in \autoref{subsec:transmittance_optim}, with suitable optimization, our final heterogeneous transmittance can fit these objects well.
 In \autoref{fig:linear_vs_exp}, we will also validate that the linear transmittance model is overall superior to the exponential model for different variants of opaque geometries.